awesome-stable-diffusion/awesome-stable-diffusion/README.md

 * 🖊️[Phraser](https://phraser.tech/) - A visual prompt builder drawing on a database of examples.
 (Requires account creation)
 * 🖊️[Prompthero](https://prompthero.com/) = Another visual prompt builder and reference library.
 * [PromptoMania](https://promptomania.com/) - A visual prompt construction tool.
 * [rom1504/clip-retrieval](https://github.com/rom1504/clip-retrieval) - Searches for prompt keywords in the datasets used in training Stable Diffusion and other models ([Online GUI](https://rom1504.github.io/clip-retrieval/)).
+Some GUIS like Automatic1111 include this functionality.
 * [Stable Diffusion Prompt Generator](https://huggingface.co/Gustavosta/MagicPrompt-Stable-Diffusion) - Gives suggestions for improving a given text prompt.
 * [PromptSearch](https://pagebrain.ai/promptsearch/?q=&page=1) - Yet another Stable Diffusion search engine but with public API
 * [Same Energy](https://same.energy/) - A visual search engine that returns images that have the same 'energy'.